Sudan, S.Sudan resume oil talks for 1st time since border fighting

-ADDIS ABABA Sudan and recently independent South Sudan resumed crucial talks on Thursday to end an oil dispute for the first time since border fighting brought the African neighbours to the brink of war in April.
+ADDIS ABABA, July 26 Sudan and recently independent South Sudan resumed crucial talks on Thursday to end an oil dispute for the first time since border fighting brought the African neighbours to the brink of war in April.

 Tensions escalated in April when their armies fought for weeks along the disputed border, the worst violence since South Sudan became independent a year ago under a 2005 peace agreement.